The Audio Technica ATH-M50x studio headphones are some of the best monitors on the market for their price range.

 Take your earbuds or Dre Beats to the gym, headphones like these have an added attention to detail and higher frequencies, that way you can make better mixes.
 These aren’t the headphones that come with a slapping bass sound.

-An important point to add is that the Audio Technica ATH-M50x isn’t totally flat as some monitors are.
+An important point to add is that the Audio Technica ATH-M50x isn’t totally flat like professional-grade headphones such as Audeze’s LCD-MX4’s from Amazon.

 Some people like to use the term “pro-consumer” to describe products such as these because they’re a cross between regular consumer-level headphones and professional headphones.